yeungon/gossr/README.md

 ALERT: WIP

-I wanted to create a ready-to-use and scalable Golang template for building web applications with HTMX and server-side rendering (SSR).
-This template, GoSSR, is based on my personal experiences from building several Golang projects.
-GoSSR implements Clean Architecture (modular approach) and Domain-Driven Design (DDD) Lite principles, with full support for server-side rendering.
+I wanted to create a ready-to-use, scalable Golang template for building web applications with HTMX and server-side rendering (SSR).
+While there are a few templates out there, I still feel there isn’t an ideal candidate that really embraces SSR—especially when it comes to structuring HTML and static files using Go’s embed feature.

+This template, GoSSR, is built from my personal experience developing several Golang projects.
+It implements Clean Architecture (modular approach) and Domain-Driven Design (DDD) Lite principles, with full support for server-side rendering.

-Please take a look at the references and my notes on discussions and lessons learned while creating the GoSSR template.
+Please check out the references and my notes on discussions and lessons learned while creating the GoSSR template.
+I’ve kept the Standard Go Project Layout in mind but also made some modifications where I found improvements necessary.

+In GoSSR, you’ll notice I use a “consumer interface” approach (inspired by domain-driven design principles), along with SQLC for database interactions—which is one of my personal favorites and a core reason why the template is structured this way.
+It is not perfect but I think it works for me.

+Rather than that, tabler (a free dashboard html template) is being used in this Golang template.

 ### Project Structure